Guidelines and FAQ

 - On the statistics on HST proposal success rates, HST Proposal Statistics.ppt (N. Reid)

 - On Gender Bias in Hubble Proposal Ratings, Hubble Presentation.pptx (S. Johnson)

-The HST Peer Review Information site has detailed information from the Science Policies Group on HST peer review, including more detailed some history on the evaluation of the review, more specific guidelines to reviewers, presentations provided at orientation on the observatory status and science activities, lists of previous panelists and chairs, and the proposal processing procedures.
+The HST Call formally describes the proposal process and review policies each cycle.
+In particular, Chapter 6.1 covers how the reviews are done, and Chapter 6.2 discusses the selection criteria which we expect panel reviewers and the TAC to evaluate on.
+The HST Peer Review Information site has much more detailed information from the Science Policies Group on HST peer review, including some history on the evaluation of the review, more specific guidelines to reviewers, presentations provided at orientation on the observatory status and science activities, lists of previous panelists and chairs, and the proposal processing procedures.

 Dual Anonymous Reviews

 The STScI Chief Librarian, Jenny Novacescu, has complied a few articles on doubledual-blind anonymous peer reviews that should be have been useful in our discussions.
-They are available on https://stsci.box.com/s/ls9n3etdbcnwbukmdq3nclpzrlf7kx85.
-Before See the document Anonymous-Double Blind Review Annotated Bibliography.docx, but before diving into these articles, a place to start might be this article in Science Magazine.
-A question I had in reading this is if we had an optional anonymous submission option, as a compromise, would anyone use it?
-Jenny has thankfully provided some crib notes on each of the articles in the document Anonymous-Double Blind Review Annotated Bibliography [.docx.].
+They are available on Box (http://bit.ly/2ENhoV4), and include crib notes by the Librarian on each article in the See the document Anonymous-Double Blind Review Annotated Bibliography [Bibliography.docx.].
+Before , but before diving into these articles, a place to start might be this article in Science Magazine.